 - give details of how notices may be sent to the applicant (for example, a postal or email address).

 Send your application to ASQA by email or pre-paid post.

 Assistance with your FOI request

-Under the FOI Act, ASQA has an obligation to take reasonable steps to assist you to make a valid FOI request.
+Under the FOI Act, ASQA must take reasonable steps to assist you to make a valid FOI request.

-If you require assistance with your FOI request, please contact ASQA by emailing foi [at] asqa.gov.au.
+If you require assistance with your FOI request, please contact ASQA by emailing: email@example.com.

-If you make an FOI request to ASQA and ASQA believes that the request should have been directed to another agency or Minister, ASQA will take reasonable steps to assist you to direct your FOI request appropriately.
+If you make an FOI request to ASQA, and ASQA believes that the request is the responsibility of another agency or Minister, ASQA will take reasonable steps to assist you to direct your FOI request appropriately.

-ASQA will acknowledge receipt of your FOI request within 14 days.
+ASQA processes applications following the requirements of the FOI Act—we will acknowledge receipt of your FOI request within 14 days.

-ASQA may be required to make a decision in relation to your FOI request and notify you of its decision within 30 days of receiving your FOI request.
+Generally, ASQA will decide on your FOI request and notify you of its decision within 30 days of receiving your request.

-In some circumstances, ASQA may need to consult a third party before making a decision about your request.
+In some circumstances, ASQA may need to consult a third party before deciding on your request.